jdevalk/developer/docs/customization/myyoast/apis/subscription-api.md

 - `pending-cancel`: The customer has manually cancelled their subscription.
 The subscription will not be renewed, and will be set to `cancelled` when the end date has passed.
 - `cancelled`: The subscription has been cancelled, and no longer provides a valid license.
 - `expired`: The subscription's end date has passed without renewing, and no longer provides a valid license.
-- `refunded` The has been refunded, and no longer provides a valid license.
+- `refunded`: The subscription has been refunded, and no longer provides a valid license.

 ### Creating subscriptions